dd060606/DeepBounty/ARCHITECTURE.md

 - **Efficient scheduling**: Use CUSTOM mode for optimization
 - **Avoid blocking**: Use async/await, don't block event loop
 - **Resource cleanup**: Unsubscribe from events in `stop()`
+- **Organize files**: Use subdirectories to structure data logically

 ### Reliability